 \section{Conclusion}

-In this work, we have introduced a significant advancement to the classical Takens' embedding theorem by developing a measure-theoretic generalization.
-While the original theory focuses on the embedding property of individual time-delayed trajectories, our novel approach shifts the focus to probability distributions over the state space.
-Through Corollary~\ref{cor:1}, our main theoretical contribution, we have demonstrated that the embedding indeed occurs within the space of probability distributions under the pushforward action of the time-delay map.
-This breakthrough was made possible by integrating the classical Takens' theorem with cutting-edge tools from optimal transport theory, which were pivotal in our analysis.
+This work presents a measure-theoretic variant of the classical Takens embedding theorem.
+While the original theory focuses on the embedding property of individual time-delayed trajectories, the proposed measure-theoretic generalization shifts the focus to probability distributions over the state space.
+Through Corollary~\ref{cor:1}, our main theoretical contribution, we have demonstrated that the embedding also holds within the space of probability distributions under the pushforward action of the time-delay map.
+This generalization is obtained by combining the classical Takens' theorem with geometric tools from the theory of optimal transport.

-Building on these theoretical foundations, we devised a measure-theoretic computational routine for learning the inverse embedding map, also known as the full-state reconstruction map.
-This innovative method enables the forecasting of an entire high-dimensional dynamical system state from the time lags of a single observable.
-Our approach involved partitioning the observed trajectory in time-delay coordinates using a \texttt{k}-means clustering routine, where each cluster represents discrete probability measures.
-During training, we ensured that the corresponding discrete measures in the reconstruction space matched the pushforward distributions of the measures in the time-delay coordinates.
-This training scheme represents a relaxation of classical pointwise matching, allowing for greater tolerance of pointwise errors in the final reconstruction based on the scale of each discrete measure in the reconstruction space.
+{ Building on these theoretical foundations, we devised a measure-theoretic computational routine for learning the inverse embedding map, also known as the full-state reconstruction map.
+This method enables the reconstruction of an entire high-dimensional dynamical system state from the time lags of a single observable.
+Our approach involves partitioning the observed trajectory in time-delay coordinates using a \texttt{k}-means clustering routine, where each cluster represents discrete probability measures.
+During training, we ensure that the corresponding discrete measures in the reconstruction space match the pushforward distributions of the measures in the time-delay coordinates.
+This training scheme represents a relaxation of classical pointwise matching, allowing for greater tolerance of pointwise errors in the final reconstruction based on the scale of each discrete measure in the reconstruction space. }

-While classical pointwise matching may yield more accurate results in the ideal noise-free and densely sampled data scenario, such conditions are rarely met in real-world applications.
-Our method shines in practical situations where data is often sparse and noisy.
-Through extensive numerical experiments, ranging from synthetic examples to complex real-world datasets such as NOAA sea-surface temperature and ERA5 wind speed, we have demonstrated the robustness and effectiveness of our approach in learning the reconstruction map under challenging conditions.
+{ While pointwise matching can be accurate under idealized, noise-free and densely sampled conditions, such settings are uncommon in practice.
+In scenarios with sparse or noisy observations, our distributional training can offer advantages.
+On synthetic tests and two geophysical datasets (NOAA sea-surface temperature and ERA5 wind speed) we observe stable reconstructions and competitive accuracy for the learned reconstruction map under challenging conditions. }